How to request services on behalf of a CTP Care client

 Services we pay for

-CTP Care pays for reasonable and necessary treatment and care related to the client's motor accident injuries.
+CTP Care pays for reasonable and necessary treatment and care related to the client's motor accident injury.
 Services can include:

 - medical treatment, including pharmaceuticals